softcite/software-mentions/README.md

       transformer: "allenai/scibert_scivocab_cased"
 ```

+The `transformer` field indicates the name of the used pretrained model and should match the name of a HuggingFace transformer model that has been fine-tuned for the software mention recognition task.

 The possible values for the Deep Learning architectures (supported by DeLFT) are:

 - for __BiLSTM-CRF__: `BidLSTM_CRF`

 - for __BiLSTM-CRF_FEATURES__: `BidLSTM_CRF_FEATURES`

-- for transformer-based architecture: `BERT`
+- for transformer-based architecture: `BERT` (with then any transformers variant indicated in the field `transformer`, including for example RoBERTa models)

 - for transformer-based architecturewith CRF activation layer: `BERT_CRF`